 Amazon recruits PMs from a variety of backgrounds, including undergraduates, MBA graduates (their most common source of PMs), and seasoned professionals.
 Although Amazon's e-commerce division is open to people from all walks of life, AWS favors those with a technical background.
+This interview guide will walk you through the process of interviewing for a Product Manager role at Amazon, and includes a bunch of useful tips and sample questions to practice against.

 Your application for product management positions on Amazon's ‘career page’ is the first step in the process.
 If you are shortlisted, a recruiter will normally contact you within four to six weeks.
 The interview process consists of the following stages: